Home > World Cup Host Cities > Seattle > World Cup Accommodation in Seattle

 Luxury hotels in Seattle for the World Cup

 If youβre looking for a top-tier experience during the 2026 World Cup in Seattle, the city has some quality hotel options.
-Between rooftop bars and rooftop pools, our choices for Seattleβs Top Three have your desires covered.
+Between rooftop bars and rooftop pools, our choices for Seattleβs top three have your desires covered.
+Expect to go well beyond $400, though, for game-time reservations.

 1) Four Seasons Hotel Seattle